What is Microblading? How Long Does it Take?

 ● No sweating (of any kind), gym, yoga, swimming for the 10 days.
 If you work out regularly results may heal more to a powdered look due to the oils the body produces when it gets heated and sweaty.

-● Clean the area with a small amount of sterile water on a cotton pad 2-4 times a day for the first day ONLY (Oily Skin: Cleanse with saline or witch hazel 4-5 times for the first day ONLY).
-This will help remove any excess lymph, blood and pigment that may appear after the procedure.
+●Clean the area with a small amount of sterile water on a cotton pad 3 times a day for the first and second day ONLY followed by a thin layer of A & D ointment.
+This will help remove any excess lymph, blood and pigment that may appear after the procedure (will be given to you in your take home kit).

-● In case of dryness, but not earlier that the 3rd day, apply a very small amount of coconut or grape-seed oil.
-Make sure your eyebrows are not greasy, but just moistened a little so you won’t see any residue of the oil.
+● In case of dryness, but not earlier that the 3rd day, apply a very small amount of Hustle butter on the area 3-4 times per day.
+Make sure your eyebrows are not greasy, but just moistened a little so you won’t see any residue (will be given to you in your take home kit).

 ● After 10 days you may use a gentle soap or non greasy facial cleanser to keep the eyebrows clean.